UmarHassanMalik/Cloud-/https:/github.com/UmarHassanMalik/Week 5 Day (2).md

 It is a cloud based highly scaleable and available DNS.
 It allows us to register, manage domains and create routing rules.

+- Route Traffic to our web app.
+- Route traffic to an instance.
+- Route traffic to an API Gateway.
+- Route traffic to a cloudfront.
+- Route traffic to an elastic IP.